 For those who’ve tried and not been rewarded, or felt overwhelmed opening up Adverts Manager, it’s worth revisiting Facebook advertising.
 There is no ‘golden rule’ and just as with all advertising, it takes planning, execution and metrics to ensure you’re on track.
 Move beyond ‘boosting’ to truly unlock the power of Facebook data in reaching your target customers, so they can see the passion and purpose in the brand that you’re building.

 Shelley Atkin is a marketing strategist, content writer and digital expert with 20+ years in the health and wellness industry.
 Shelley is the founder of Tide Media, providing digital and content marketing support to businesses in the eco, health and wellness space.
 In managing Facebook advertising campaigns, her focus is on delivering strategies that connect brands with their customers, right where the tide is strongest.
-You can book a free call to discuss your marketing with Shelley here.

 Graph image credit: BuzzSumo